thisisdavidbell/hello-ocp/README.md

 ## 7. Push these files to the repo

-## 8. Create new OCP Application in CRC
+## 8 Create new OCP Application in CRC

+For purposes of this demo, choose between:
+ - a. creating app in UI from Dockerfile
+ - b. creating app from CLI from source code

+### 8.a Create app from UI from Dockerfile

  - launch OCP console: `crc console`
  - Developer perspective